openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 * All the SSF stream configuration management API operations MUST accept `ssf.manage` scope
 * All the SSF stream configuration Read API operations MUST accept `ssf.read` scope
 * Authorization server MAY postfix scope names with more granular operations eg. `ssf.manage.create`, `ssf.manage.update` etc.
-* Transmitter managed poll endpoint MAY use the scope in the same nomenclature as `ssf.manage.poll`
+* Transmitter managed poll endpoint MAY support the postfix scopes in the same nomenclature as `ssf.manage.poll`

 ### The SSF Transmitter as a Resource Server
 * MUST accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]{{RFC6750}}